Belizean–Guatemalan territorial dispute: 1930s–1975

-Britain did not agree to any of these proposals, proposing half the original 1859 amount again.
+The United Kingdom did not agree to any of these proposals, proposing half the original 1859 amount again.
 Guatemala refused again and then suggested arbitration with the President of the United States as the arbitor.
-Britain declined and instead suggested that the issue be settled by the Hague Court.
+The UK declined and instead suggested that the issue be settled by the Hague Court.
 Guatemala did not believe that the Hague had the ability to settle the dispute.

-Britain became fed up and refused to continue negotiations.
+The United Kingdom became fed up and refused to continue negotiations.
 In 1939, Guatemala's Foreign Ministry published a supplementary section to The White Book, which argued that the 1859 treaty had lapsed.

 After the overthrow of General Ubico in 1944, Guatemala adopted a new constitution.
 In the constitution, as a temporary resolution, Guatemala declared British Honduras part of Guatemala and the integration of it into Guatemala as a national interest.

 In February 1948, Guatemala threatened to invade and forcibly annex the territory, and the British responded by deploying two companies from 2nd Battalion Gloucestershire Regiment.
 One company deployed to the border and found no signs of any Guatemalan incursion, but the British decided to permanently station a company in Belize City.
-In 1954, a US backed military coup successfully overthrew Guatemala's government, and for the next 40 years, Guatemala would be ruled by authoritarian military regimes.
+In 1954, a US-backed military coup successfully overthrew Guatemala's government, and for the next 40 years, Guatemala would be ruled by authoritarian military regimes.
 Guatemala also periodically massed troops on the border of British Honduras in a threatening posture.
 In 1957, responding to a Guatemalan threat to invade, a company of the Worcestershire Regiment was deployed, staying briefly and carrying out jungle training before leaving.
 On 21 January 1958, a force of pro-Guatemalan fighters from the Belize Liberation Army, who had likely been aided and encouraged by Guatemala, crossed the border and raised the Guatemalan flag.
 A British platoon was then deployed and exchanged fire with them, before arresting some 20 fighters.

-Negotiations between Britain and Guatemala began again in 1961, but the elected representatives of British Honduras had no voice in these talks.
+Negotiations between the United Kingdom and Guatemala began again in 1961, but the elected representatives of British Honduras had no voice in these talks.
 George Price refused an invitation from Guatemalan President Ydígoras Fuentes to make British Honduras an "associated state" of Guatemala.
 Price reiterated his goal of leading the colony to independence.
-In 1963, Guatemala broke off talks and ended diplomatic relations with Britain.
-In 1964, Britain granted British Honduras self-government under a new constitution.
+In 1963, Guatemala broke off talks and ended diplomatic relations with the United Kingdom.
+In 1964, the United Kingdom granted British Honduras self-government under a new constitution.